Edge Delta Lookup Processor

 key_fields

-See how to use lookup tables for information on how the key_fields bind a log field and a table field.
+See how to use lookup tables for information on how the key_fields bind a data item field and a table field.

 out_fields

-define mappings from lookup table to event attributes for enrichment upon successful matches.
-Supports default_value
+The out_fields define mappings from lookup table to event attributes for enrichment upon successful matches.

-, there are two binding pairs: For each, a new attribute will be created based on the event_field
+For out_fields, there are two binding pairs: For each, a new attribute will be created based on the event_field, and its value will be extracted from the lookup_field - for all rows matched by the key_field parameter.

-See how to use lookup tables for information on how the out_fields bind a log field and a table field.
+See how to use lookup tables for information on how the out_fields bind a data item field and a table field.

 Final